Rajaa786/.NET-License-Server/README.md

     class StateManager,InfoProvider,Security component;
 ```

-**Component Breakdown:**
+**Component Breakdown (Enhanced):**

-- **LicenseStateManager.cs:** Serves as the "brain" of the license operation, managing a thread-safe `ConcurrentDictionary<string, LicenseSession>` that tracks all active and inactive license sessions.
-This component enforces the maximum user limit configured in the license, implements session lifecycle management through methods like `TryUseLicense`, `ReleaseLicense`, and `ActivateSession`, and handles statement usage counting with automatic disk flushing every 10 seconds.
-Each session is identified by a SHA-256 hash generated from the client's UUID, hostname, and client ID, ensuring session uniqueness and security.
+- **`LicenseStateManager.cs`:** The stateful core using a `ConcurrentDictionary<string, LicenseSession>` for thread-safety, where the session key is a **SHA256 hash** generated from normalized client UUID, hostname, and client ID in the `GenerateSessionKey()` method.
+This component implements sophisticated session lifecycle management with automatic persistence: it saves session state to `session-cache.enc` on application shutdown via the `SaveSessionsToDisk()` method and restores sessions (marked as inactive) on startup through `LoadSessionsFromDisk()`.
+The class includes a built-in flush mechanism that automatically writes license usage statistics to disk every 10 seconds using the `FlushToDisk()` method.

-- **LicenseInfoProvider.cs:** Functions as a singleton service that loads and caches the master `LicenseInfo` object from the encrypted file at application startup.
-It acts as a read-only cache for license rules and constraints, providing the rest of the application with access to license limits, expiry dates, and usage quotas.
-This component handles license information validation and maintains the relationship between the encrypted on-disk representation and the in-memory business objects.
+- **`LicenseInfoProvider.cs`:** A singleton service that loads the encrypted `license.enc` file once at startup via the `LoadLicenseInfo()` method, caching the `LicenseInfo` object in memory to avoid repeated I/O operations.
+This component serves as the authoritative source for license constraints (maximum users, statement limits, expiry dates) and implements environment-aware file path resolution, distinguishing between "CyphersolDev" and "Cyphersol" folders based on the `DOTNET_ENVIRONMENT` variable for development versus production deployments.

-- **LicenseHelper.cs & EncryptionUtility.cs:** These components form the security backbone of the system. `LicenseHelper` generates a unique machine fingerprint using system-specific identifiers (machine name, user SID on Windows, UID on macOS, system UUID from SMBIOS) that creates a machine-bound encryption key. `EncryptionUtility` uses this fingerprint with AES-256 encryption in CBC mode, utilizing PBKDF2 with 100,000 iterations for key derivation, ensuring that license files cannot be copied to another machine or tampered with.
+- **`LicenseHelper.cs` & `EncryptionUtility.cs`:** The security heart implementing **AES-256 in CBC mode with PKCS7 padding**, using a key derived via `Rfc2898DeriveBytes` with **100,000 iterations** and a hardcoded salt (`"YourSuperSalt!@#"`).
+The `LicenseHelper.GetFingerprint()` method constructs a unique machine identifier by concatenating `Environment.MachineName`, `Environment.UserName`, Windows User SID (via `WindowsIdentity.GetCurrent().User.Value`), macOS UID (via P/Invoke to `getuid()`), and SMBIOS system UUID from WMI queries, creating a cryptographically bound license that cannot be transferred between machines.

 ---